CtrlK

 Actionability

-The skill provides specific commands like `terraform plan -detailed-exitcode` and `aws cloudformation detect-stack-drift`, and the error handling table has concrete solutions.
-However, there are no executable code blocks or scripts showing how to parse drift output, generate structured reports, or set up CI/CD pipelines.
+Provides specific commands like `terraform plan -detailed-exitcode` and `aws cloudformation detect-stack-drift`, and the error handling table has concrete solutions.
+However, there are no executable code blocks showing how to parse drift output, generate the structured report, or set up the CI pipeline.
 Steps 5-9 are abstract guidance rather than concrete, executable instructions.

 2 / 3